Avian influenza: Advice for travellers

 About avian influenza

-Avian influenza is a contagious viral infection that mainly affects birds but can sometimes infect humans and other mammals.
-Although some birds may get sick and die, other birds can be infected and still appear healthy.
-There are many types of avian influenza, which are all caused by various strains of type A influenza virus (e.g. A(H5N1), A(H7N3), A(H9N2)).
+Avian influenza is a viral infection that spreads mainly among birds but can sometimes infect humans and other animals.
+Some birds may get sick and die, while others can carry the virus without showing any signs of illness.
+There are different types of avian influenza, all caused by type A influenza viruses, like A(H5N1), A(H7N3), and A(H9N2).

-Although rare, avian influenza can be spread to humans several ways, including:
+Although rare, avian influenza can spread to humans in several ways:

-• close contact with infected birds and/or visits to live bird/animal markets or poultry farms
+• Being close to infected birds or visiting live animal markets or poultry farms

-• close contact with mammals, such as those that eat wild birds (e.g., foxes), and livestock (e.g., cattle)
+• Close contact with certain animals, like mammals that eat wild birds (e.g., foxes) or farm animals (e.g., cattle)

-The symptoms for avian influenza are initially similar to seasonal influenza (flu):
+The early symptoms of avian influenza are similar to seasonal influenza (flu):

 • cough